madelinelui/madelinelui.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/madelinelui/corr_valence/)

+Do you ever respond differently to a question depending on how it's asked?
+If you give me a glass of water and either asked me the proportion of how "empty" it was, or how "full" it was, do you think I would respond equally to both questions?

 This project investigates whether valence in psychometric scales really matters by using the 44-item Big Five Inventory and the SELSA measure for loneliness.
 The raw dataset is from an unpublished dataset by Gube and Barsalou (2020).

 I conducted the following analyses on R: